montacerdk/montacerdk/README.md

 - 💻 I love JavaScript and its Ecosystem.
 - 🥅 2021 Goals: Learn something new everyday.
-- 👯 I’m looking to create more stories on medium to share knowledge with community.
+- 👯 I’m working on creating more stories on medium to share knowledge with community.
 - ⚡ Fun fact: I love to draw and watch historical and scientific documentaries.
 - 🔭 I'm developing my personal website and portfolio.
 Will release a version ASAP!